oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ### Use the WebLogic Image Tool to create an image

-Model in Image must contain a WebLogic install, a WebLogic Deploy Tool install, and your WDT model files.
+A Model in Image image must contain a WebLogic install, a WebLogic Deploy Tool install, and your WDT model files.
 You can use the sample `./build.sh` script to build this image, which will perform the following steps for you:

-  - Uses `docker pull` to obtain a base image.
+  - Uses `docker pull` to obtain a base image which already contains a WebLogic install.
 (See [Prerequisites for all domain types](#prerequisites-for-all-domain-types) to set up access to the base image.)
   - Downloads the latest WebLogic Image Tool and WebLogic Deploy Tool to `WORKDIR`.
   - Creates and populates a staging directory `$WORKDIR/models` that contains your WDT model files and WDT application archive.
     - Builds  a simple servlet application in `$SAMPLEDIR/sample_app` into a WDT model application archive `$WORKDIR/models/archive1.zip`.